fatemabw/kyd/README.md

 7fa15642c7d22c817a6a614068a85afa 3,51,1,15,6,66,67,120,44,43,150,12,7,42
 9b1ee9aff3eb29371efe446ac89e5c3f 1,3,6,15,26,28,51,58,59,43
-ccfe2db9ed5c1e1233e85f2b577d05df 1,2,3,6,15,26,28,88,44,45,46,47,70,69,78,79,120

 $ python dhcp_unknown.py -k c21b54exxxxxxxxxxxxxxxc1786 -f unknown_hash -p https://192.168.0.1:4100

 7fa15642c7d22c817a6a614068a85afa   3,51,1,15,6,66,67,120,44,43,150,12,7,42   Switch and Wireless Controller/Juniper Switches   73
 9b1ee9aff3eb29371efe446ac89e5c3f   1,3,6,15,26,28,51,58,59,43    Operating System/Google OS/Android OS   87
-ccfe2db9ed5c1e1233e85f2b577d05df   1,2,3,6,15,26,28,88,44,45,46,47,70,69,78,79,120      Printer or Scanner/Xerox Printer   73
 ```

 ## Contribute!
 Because sharing is caring :)
 When you run `dhcp_unknown.py`, it will generate `dhcp-db-FBQ` that you can contribute to the database text file provided in this repo - `dhcp-db.txt`.
 It will help others to make use of the already queried DHCP fingerprint and device information that will then be available to them locally.

-## Coming Soon...

-A general method (most probably a python script) to genarate DHCP hashes from the DHCP fingerprints that can be extracted from any pcap captures available that has captured DHCP conversations,
-So that this can be integrated with other sniffing NSMs/IDSs for doing device classification using dhcp-db.txt database or directly quering Fingerbanks API using `dhcp-unknown.py`.